 Involutional alopecia is the gradual thinning and loss of hair that comes with age.
-Over time, a greater number of hair follicles move into the resting phase and remaining hairs become shorter, finer and fewer in number.
-After androgenetic alopecia, aging is the second most common type of hair loss.
+Over time, a higher number of hair follicles move into the resting phase and remaining hairs become shorter, finer and fewer in number.
+Involutional alopecia is the second most common type of hair loss.

 Alopecia areata is an autoimmune condition where the immune system mistakenly attacks the hair follicles, causing hair loss on the scalp, face and other areas of the body.
 Alopecia areata can occur in multiple family members, suggesting genetics play a part in this condition.
 It affects both men and women and often first appears in childhood.

 There are several forms of alopecia areata, including:

 - Alopecia areata (patchy hair loss): This is the most common form of alopecia areata, resulting in one or more round patches of hair loss.

 - Alopecia totalis: This form of alopecia areata is characterized by the complete loss of scalp hair.

 - Alopecia universalis: This condition is the most advanced form of alopecia areata.
 It results in the total loss of hair on the scalp and body.